best student bank account . piggy bank

 Year 3: up to £3,000

-Get offers with their home&Away discount programmeAny 18+ UK resident who has a confirmed place on a university course can apply.Apply online with HSBC
+Get discounts with their home&Away offers programmeYou have to be 18+ with a confirmed place on a qualifying course at a UK university or college to apply.Apply online with HSBC

 Year 1: up to £1,000